 Spraying with Btk

-The most common treatment used to eradicate gypsy moths in B.C. is to spray with the biological insecticide Btk.
+The most common treatment used to eradicate Lymantria moths (formerly referred to as gypsy moth) in B.C. is to spray with the biological insecticide Btk.

 Spraying can be:

 Btk is a bacterium harmful only to caterpillars.
 It must be applied by spraying.